 These game engines allow you to develop your apps on Windows, but you’ll need a Mac to test/compile

 7) Dragonfire SDK – An interesting option that allows you to develop apps using their SDK on windows.
 Then you send them your uncompiled source which they compile and you download the compiled iOS application file.
 You upload your code for compiliation on their server (as long as you have the Ultimate edition).
 I like the syntax and it’s pretty popular so I’ll mention it.
 It is a good wrapper with a nice simulator on Windows.

 There are a couple of other solutions that were either in testing, required payment without any form of trial (or in some cases even screenshots), or just aren’t out yet many of them seemingly lesser versions of the Dragonfire SDK that enable iPhone development on Windows by compiling your source code for you..
 Airplay SDK is probably the most advanced “iOS SDK on Windows” available free at this stage.

 iPhone Development On Windows Now A Real Possibility

 Update: Airplay SDK has unfortunately been renamed Marmalade SDK and no longer provides a free solution for indy developers.

-Best of luck, if you know of any other alternatives that enable iPhone development on Windows or if any of the info above has changed that enable iPhone Development on Windows then please list them below.
+Best of luck, if you know of any other alternatives that enable iOS app development on Windows or if any of the info above has changed then please mention it below in the comments.